kdaglas/fast/README.md

 - Enable a customer to view all orders made
 - Enable a customer to view a history of the ordered meals
 - Enable a customer to update, modify or change an order
+- An admin page where meals are added, orders are marked as completed, declined or accepted

 ### Getting Started